Redlynx (band)

-In 1998, after the release of an acoustic EP "Lonely" and "Looking for Your Heart", both on Bax Records, they released "Tongue-Tied" a more blues rock oriented album.

-Embarking on their second national tour, while getting good reviews from their last work, the album gained recognition in Japan (where also "Looking for Your Heart" was released).
+In 1998, after the release of an acoustic EP Lonely and Looking for Your Heart, both on Bax Records, they released Tongue-Tied, a more blues rock oriented album.
+Embarking on their second national tour, while getting good reviews from their last work, the album gained recognition in Japan (where also Looking for Your Heart was released).

 In 2001, vocalist Chris Heaven started a collaboration with Michael Von Knorring (Yngwie Malmsteen's drummer) recording with him different covers released on compilation albums.
 They joined forces with other musicians such as Tracy G (ex-Dio) and Rowan Robertson (ex-Dio).
 They also planned to release an original album but Knorring's health conditions prevented this to happen.

-After the hiatus Redlynx got back together, in 2012, for a benefit concert "United For Emilia", to help the people after the earthquake that hit that region, in Collegno (Torino).
+After the hiatus Redlynx got back together, in 2012, for a benefit concert "United For Emilia", to help the people after the earthquake that hit that region, in Collegno.

-In 2020 the 'best of' album "Fur And Claws - An Anthology", on Label Music, got released.
+In 2020 the 'best of' album Fur and Claws - An Anthology, on Label Music, was released.
 It included some original songs: "Rock me Baby!" (with Japanese guitarist Yasu Matsushita) and "If I'd only known you before" (with late guitarist Massimo Arminchiardi).

-In 2024, singer Chris Heaven releases an EP titled "Black Rain" with 6 new tracks after 22 years, completely free on every digital platform (Spotify, Bandcamp, YouTube, etc.).
+In 2024, singer Chris Heaven releases an EP titled Black Rain with 6 new tracks after 22 years, completely free on every digital platform (Spotify, Bandcamp, YouTube, etc.).